Are Tennessee bears just weird? Don’t they know they are supposed to be sleeping?

-While winter often conjures images of beautiful snow-capped mountain landscapes, the truth is, it really doesn’t get that cold, nor stay that cold in East Tennessee.
+While winter often conjures images of beautiful snow-capped mountain landscapes, the truth is, it really doesn’t get cold enough, or stay cold enough, in East Tennessee to fully hibernate.

-So while you might see fewer black bears during the wintertime in the Smokies, don’t be too surprised if one wanders up behind you while on a video call with your family on Thanksgiving, which literally happened to me a couple of weeks ago.
+But don’t be too surprised if one wanders up behind you while on a video call with your family on Thanksgiving, which literally happened to me recently.
 My family was cracking up as I backed away slowly.

 Luckily, Mr. Bear didn’t seem too interested in joining the call after his brief cameo appearance.

-Pregnant mothers often give birth to their cubs during the winter months.
-The bear cubs sleep next to their mother and nurse until mom is ready to leave her den.
+Pregnant mothers often give birth to their cubs during the winter months, usually around late January or February.
+The bear cubs sleep next to their mother and nurse until the mom is ready to leave her den.

-By the time the bear cubs emerge from their dens for the first time, they are generally about three months of age, weigh about 4-8 pounds (64-128 ounces) and are able to follow their mother around in search of food.
+By the time the bear cubs emerge from their winter dens for the first time, which is usually in late March or early April, they are generally about three months of age, weigh about 4-8 pounds (64-128 ounces) and are able to follow their mother in search of food.

 This is true even in colder climates where true hibernation takes place.